-A foreign individual (“Investor”) would like to operate a bar in Vientiane.
+A foreign individual (“Investor”) is interested in operating a bar in Vientiane, Lao PDR.

 Questions from the Investor